-I made this video as a cutscene for a personal game project I’m planning, but also to get a portfolio sample that shows my process with full transparency.
+I made this video as a cutscene for a personal game project I’m planning, but also to get a portfolio sample that shows my process.
 All my videos consisting entirely of paintings so far have been hobby-based and I haven’t worried too much about the hours, but for this one I kept book of them and tried to work as efficiently as possible.

-Below is a breakdown of how long each phase in the project took:
+Here’s a breakdown of how long each phase in the project ended up taking:

 |Script and thumbnails||2 days|